zitrusmix/zitrusmix/doc/errors/plugin-lock-error.md

 mix.use(secondAsyncPlugin); // throws Error
 ```

-:bulb: Examples to maybe fix your code
+:lemon: Examples to maybe fix your code

 ```js
 const mix = new Zitrusmix();